hardwarewise/SIN-core/contrib/SIN/docs/infinitynode_setup_guide.md

 ![Image 04](assets/infinitynode_setup_guide/img_04.jpg)

 :warning: **REMEMBER: THE SCREENSHOT SERVES ONLY AS AN EXAMPLE!
-If you have any doubts at this point, it’s best to contact the Sinovate Support before entering the command without fully understanding the consequences of a mistake.**
+If you have any doubts at this point, it's best to contact the Sinovate Support before entering the command without fully understanding the consequences of a mistake.**

 * After you entered the BURN command, you will receive an output similar to the one from the screenshot below.